bdurand/lumberjack/README.md

   Lumberjack::Logger.new("application.log", :template => template)
 ```

-### Buffered Performance
+### Buffered Logging

-The logger has hooks for devices that support buffering to increase performance by batching physical writes.
+The logger has hooks for devices that support buffering to potentially increase performance by batching physical writes.
 Log entries are not guaranteed to be written until the Lumberjack::Logger#flush method is called.
+Buffering can improve performance if I/O is slow or there high overhead writing to the log device.

 You can use the `:flush_seconds` option on the logger to periodically flush the log.
 This is usually a good idea so you can more easily debug hung processes.
 Without periodic flushing, a process that hangs may never write anything to the log because the messages are sitting in a buffer.
 By turning on periodic flushing, the logged messages will be written which can greatly aid in debugging the problem.